Click here for the home page

 Cartoon of imperialism against China.

-And here is a French cartoon drawn at the time, showing five major powers dividing a pie named "China."
+And here is a French cartoon drawn in the 1890s, showing five major powers dividing a pie named "China."
 Also shown are the rivalries that would eventually lead to World War I. While a Chinese mandarin protests loudly in the background, Britain's Queen Victoria and Germany's Kaiser Wilhelm II give each other dirty looks.
 To the right, Russia's Tsar Nicholas II and Japan's Emperor Mutsuhito think about what pieces they will take, and Marianne (a cartoon character representing France) looks over their shoulders.
 From Wikimedia Commons.

-Fortunately for the Chinese, the United States stepped in at this point and proclaimed the so-called Open Door Policy.(11) China was thus saved from an African-style partition, but the privileges enjoyed by Westerners were not at all decreased.
+Fortunately for the Chinese, the United States stepped in at this point and proclaimed the so-called Open Door Policy.(12) China was thus saved from an African-style partition, but the privileges enjoyed by Westerners were not at all decreased.
 Now foreign customs officers collected duties for the Chinese government and foreign gunboats patrolled the Yangtze River.

 Exploitation by the West was bad enough; exploitation by the Japanese was even worse, from the Chinese point of view.
 Japan, long scorned by the Chinese as a nation of "Dwarf Pirates," was one of China's vassal states, and until now had never amounted to much on the international scene.
 But when Japan's independence was threatened by the West, the Japanese modernized their nation with amazing speed.
 In 1894 Japan attacked China with its small but modern army, and won an easy victory that astonished the world.
-Taiwan and Korea now became colonies of the new Japanese empire.(12)
+Taiwan and Korea now became colonies of the new Japanese empire.(13)

 Top of the page